DUAL DIAGNOSIS

 Treatment For Anxiety And Addiction

 Anxiety and substance use disorders can be co-occurring disorders that require separate interventions.
-Rather than dealing with one before the other, both should be addressed simultaneously.
+Both should be addressed simultaneously rather than dealing with one before the other.
 The presence of substance abuse minimizes the likelihood of recovering from chronic anxiety disorders, which underscores the importance of addressing both disorders.

 Jump to Section Chevron Down